terramate-io/terramate-docs/cli/code-generation/generate-hcl.md

 ### Partial evaluation

-If any part of the `for` expression contains unknown variables, then the loop construct is kept in the generated code but Terramate variables are evaluated.
+If any part of the `for` expression contains unknown variables, the loop construct stays in the generated code, while Terramate variables are evaluated.
 See example below:

 ```
 generate_hcl "example3.hcl" {